-Ionia Ní Chróinín is a native of Galway.
+Is as Gaillimh do Ionia Ní Chróinín.
+Is comh-stiúrthóir í ar Moonfish Theatre.
 She studied at the Royal Scottish Academy of Music and Drama (RSAMD) in Glasgow, graduating in 2005.
-Since then she has worked extensively in theatre throughout the UK and Ireland, with companies such as 7:84, Theatrecorp, Making Strange, and an extended season with Dundee Rep. She also works with Galway-based company, Branar Téatar do Pháistí, most recently as a puppeteer in Mise – Scéal Cailín at the Imaginate Festival in Edinburgh.
+Since then she has worked extensively in theatre throughout the UK and Ireland, with companies such as 7:84, Theatrecorp, Making Strange, and an extended season with Dundee Rep. She also works with Galway-based company, Branar Téatar do Pháistí.

 Máiréad is from Galway and was raised with both Irish and English.
 She studied Politics at Glasgow University, Scotland.
 She worked at the European Commission as a trainee and she has also worked as a project manager with GDSI in Galway.